MediaArea/MediaConch/Architecture/GlobalArchitecture.md

 ## New Files Daemon

 The New Files Daemon is a background process that listen for new files available for validating.
-Use inotify notification system API for Linux kernel or kqueue/kevent for BSD kernel.
+It uses the inotify notification system API for a Linux kernel or kqueue/kevent for a BSD kernel.

 Programming language : C++